Leslie Spriggs

 A career backbencher, Spriggs was rarely in the public eye, and "often said it did not necessarily follow that those MPs who were rarely in the headlines were not representing their constituency properly."
 He believed that "behind the scenes" activity often produced the best results.
 One example of this was the price agreement he secured with foreign glassmakers that saved "countless" jobs in his constituency.
 He supported proposals for a float glass plant at Pilkington's St Helens facility, which he claimed lost him votes in the October 1974 general election.
 Despite this claim, he only received one less vote than in the previous election.

-Spriggs had ill-health for much of his life.
+Spriggs had ill health for much of his life.
 He suffered rheumatoid arthritis, as well as having had several heart attacks.
 As early as 1970 rumours circulated that he was to stand down.
-A heart attack he suffered in 1974 became the subject of an anecdote by MP Joe Ashton, illustrating the sometimes extreme lengths party whips would go to in cases of Division:
+A heart attack he suffered in 1974 became the subject of an anecdote by MP Joe Ashton, illustrating the sometimes extreme lengths party whips would go to in cases of division:

-"I remember the famous case of Leslie Spriggs, the then-Member for St. Helens.
-We had a tied vote and he was brought to the House in an ambulance having suffered a severe heart attack.
-The two Whips went out to look in the ambulance and there was Leslie Spriggs laid there as though he was dead.
-I believe that John Stradling Thomas said to Joe Harper, 'How do we know that he is alive?'
-So he leaned forward, turned the knob on the heart machine, the green light went around, and he said, 'There, you've lost—it's 311' [the vote had been tied 310-310].
-That is an absolutely true story.
-It is the sort of nonsense that used to happen.
-No one believes it, but it is true."